ASingham/MMAN4020_T3_2022_Purple_House/README.md

 ## Usage
-1. Launch Arduino IDE application and from the cloned repo, open:
+1. Launch Arduino IDE application and from the cloned/downloaded repo, open:
-    #### `GenerateTempDataSendAskSensor.ino`
+    #### `OneSensorOLEDAskSensorSetup.ino`

-2. As before, plug the board into the computer, and select both the board and the port from the Tools menu.
+2. As before, plug the device into the computer using the USB cable, and select both the board and the port from the Tools menu.
     ```sh
     Tools>Board>Board>Adafruit ESP32 Feather
     ```